stevalla/COVID-19-ItalyvsWorld/README.md

 only on COVID data, then we would like to add other datasets that are likely correlated with the virus phenomena, e.g. pollution and economic data.

-Authors: Andrea Aquilino, Stefano Valladares
+Owned by: Andrea Aquilino, Stefano Valladares